 Ophthalmic Mutual Insurance Company (www.omic.com) has an extensive risk management program with popular materials such as the Deposition Handbook and Litigation Handbook for Opthamologists in .pdf format that are available to all visitors.

-Physician Insurers Association of America (PIAA) (www.thepiaa.org) is a trade association of more than 50 professional liability insurance companies owned and operated by physicians and dentists.
-A review of recent PIAA press releases affords readers a good overview of current liability insurance issues.
+Medical Professional Liability Association (MPL) (mplassociation.org) is a trade association of more than 50 professional liability insurance companies owned and operated by physicians and dentists.